Solar Regulator Charging System - Wire Sizing Calculator

 wire run use 1.3 × the rated wattage

 power of the solar panels.
 For the Battery

 Regulator wires use the maximum power draw of your load.

 * Distance to the regulator - the calculator will multiply this distance by two to get the total positive and negative copper wire length.

 † This is the cross sectional area of the copper wire.

-‡ Ampacity: is the maximum amount of current a wire can carry before sustaining progressive deterioration.
-Note, highly insulated wire which cannot dissipate heat will have a much lower Ampacity.
+‡ Ampacity: is the maximum amount of current a wire (installed in an open ventilated area) can carry before sustaining progressive deterioration.
+Warning!
+A section of wire running through highly insulating materials (such as pink bats /glass wool ect...) will have a much lower Ampacity!